Jean Segura Player Props: Marlins vs. Cubs

 Jean Segura At The Plate

-- Segura has picked up a hit in 14 of 30 games this year, with multiple hits six times.
+- Segura has reached base via a hit in 14 games this year (of 31 played), and had multiple hits in six of those games.

-- In 30 games played this year, he has not gone deep.

-- Segura has driven in a run in two games this year, with multiple runs batted in once.
+- Segura has picked up an RBI in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.